Melbourne Airport Rail

-Melbourne Airport Rail, also known as SRL Airport, is a proposed heavy rail airport mass transit link project connecting the Melbourne central business district to Melbourne Airport in Tullamarine.
-The rail link will run through the existing Sunbury line and the currently under-construction Metro Tunnel, running 27 km from the airport to the Town Hall station in the Melbourne city centre with 12 km of new track between the airport and Sunshine station.
+Melbourne Airport Rail is an under-construction heavy rail airport mass transit link project connecting the Melbourne central business district to Melbourne Airport in Tullamarine.
+The rail link will run through the existing Sunbury line and Metro Tunnel, running 27 km from the airport to Town Hall station in the Melbourne city centre with 12 km of new track between the airport and Sunshine station.
 The project is being delivered by the Victorian Infrastructure Delivery Authority through the Level Crossing Removal Project.

 A rail link to Melbourne Airport has been proposed since the airport opened in 1970.
 In 2018, the Victorian state government under then Premier Daniel Andrews announced its intention to proceed with a link running via Sunshine station, in partnership with the Australian federal government.
 A preliminary business case was completed later that year, and in early 2019, the federal government partially agreed to fund the project.
 In 2020 it was announced that the link would run through the city via the Metro Tunnel.
-In October 2022, the project was rebranded as part of the proposed Suburban Rail Loop (SRL) orbital line, despite being connected to the conventional rail network and fully separate from the SRL.

 Early construction initially began in 2022, but the project was paused and construction delayed until 2025.
 In April 2023, then Deputy Premier of Victoria Jacinta Allan said that due to a lack of agreement in negotiations with the airport operator, Australia Pacific Airports Corporation (APAC), over the design of the Airport station, the opening of the rail link would be delayed.
 In May 2023 construction contracts were paused while a federal review took place.
 An independent mediator was appointed in April 2024 by the federal government to resolve the ongoing dispute between the state government and the airport.
 In July 2024, Melbourne Airport agreed to an elevated airport station rather than an underground one.

 In 2025 the federal and state governments recommitted to the project and it resumed.
 Works are expected to begin in 2026 on a first stage to rebuild tracks around Sunshine station, with this stage planned to be complete by 2030.